-On September 15, 2003, Fortis entered into (i) a share purchase agreement with Aquila Networks Canada Ltd. ("ANCL") for the purchase of all of the issued and outstanding shares, and the repayment of certain indebtedness, of the Alberta Utility (the "Alberta Purchase Agreement"), and (ii) a share purchase agreement with Aquila Networks British Columbia Ltd. ("ANBC") for the purchase of all of the issued and outstanding shares, and the repayment of certain indebtedness, of the B.C.
+On September 15, 2003, Fortis entered into (i) a share purchase agreement with Aquila Networks Canada Ltd. ("ANCL") for the purchase of all of the issued and outstanding shares, and the repayment of certain indebtedness, of the Alberta Utility (the "Alberta Purchase Agreement"), and (ii) a share purchase agreement with Aquila Networks British Columbia Ltd. ("ANBC" and together with ANCL, the "Vendors") for the purchase of all of the issued and outstanding shares, and the repayment of certain indebtedness, of the B.C.
 Utility (the "B.C.
-Purchase Agreement") (ANCL and ANBC are hereinafter collectively referred to as the "Vendors", and the Alberta Purchase Agreement and the B.C.
-Purchase Agreement are hereinafter collectively referred to as the "Acquisition Agreements") for aggregate consideration of \$1,360 million.
-The purchase price is subject to certain adjustments including with respect to working capital and changes to property, plant and equipment.
-The closing of the Acquisition is subject to receipt of required regulatory and other approvals, including those of the AEUB and the BCUC, and the satisfaction of closing conditions customary to an acquisition of this type.
-The closing of the Acquisition is expected to occur in the first half of 2004.
+Purchase Agreement"), for aggregate consideration of \$1,360 million.
+The Alberta Purchase Agreement and the B.C.
+Purchase Agreement are hereinafter collectively referred to as the "Acquisition Agreements".
+The purchase price is subject to certain adjustments, including with respect to working capital and changes to property, plant and equipment.
+The closing of the Acquisition is subject to receipt of required regulatory and other approvals, including those of the Alberta Energy Utilities Board ("AEUB") and the British Columbia Utilities Commission ("BCUC"), and the satisfaction of closing conditions customary to acquisitions of this type.
+Applications to the AEUB and BCUC for approval of the sale of the Alberta Utility and the B.C.
+Utility were filed on October 17, 2003 and December 1, 2003, respectively.
+The application to the AEUB with respect to the Alberta Utility's sale will be heard in February 2004.
+The BCUC has not yet made a decision as to whether it will proceed without a hearing with respect to the application for the B.C.
+Utility's sale.
+The closing of the Acquisition is expected to occur in the second quarter of 2004.
 See "Acquisition Agreements".

 The Alberta Utility and the B.C.
 Utility together provide electricity to more than 525,000 customers in 160 communities in southern British Columbia and southern and central Alberta.
 The Alberta Utility and the B.C.
 Utility own and operate an aggregate of approximately 110,000 kilometres of electric transmission and distribution lines and the B.C.
-Utility owns 205 MW of hydroelectric generation capacity.
-As of December 31, 2002, the Alberta Utility and the B.C.
+Utility owns 205 megawatts ("MW") of hydroelectric generation capacity.
+On December 31, 2002, the Alberta Utility and the B.C.
 Utility had an aggregate of \$1,308 million in assets, an aggregate rate base of approximately \$943 million and an aggregate of approximately 1,200 employees.